The Ultimate ‘L-Match’ ATU based on an original design by Frank J. Dziurda Jr, K7SFN

 I had to basically sort out all the rubbishy assembly issues as soon as it arrived.
 Things like cold solder joints and MFJ’s poor quality control were expected, but after I’d corrected all of these issues – the tuner actually worked quite well.

-They say 3Kw in MFJ’s manual, but it’s actually more rated at about 1500w.
-In reality, anything over about 600w and the inductor started to complain quite badly and spitting fire.
-It’s not that I’m running 1500w day in day out but I wanted a unit that would loaf along whatever was thrown at it.
-Apart from that, the UK license doesn’t allow anything near this, so I was determined that at some point in time that I’d make my own bullet-proof ATU that was better in everything and every area that the MFJ offered.
+They say 3Kw in MFJ’s manual, but it’s actually more rated at about 1000-1500w depending on the band used.
+In reality, anything over about 600w and the roller inductor starts to complain quite badly – spitting fire especially when working into a heavily mismatched load.
+It’s not that I’m running 1500w day in day out but I wanted a unit that would loaf along at QRO whatever was thrown at it.
+Apart from that, it looks like the UK license will soon [during early 2024 onwards] allow Class ‘A’ license holders to use up to 1kw.
+The MFJ unit at this level begins to complain, especially on the low bands, so I was determined to make my own bullet-proof ATU that was better in everything and every area that the MFJ offered.

 Tuners come in many variants and there’s more than one design.
 There’s quite an array from the ‘T’ Match, the ‘Differential Tuner’, the ‘Link-Coupled Tuner’, the ‘LL Tuner’ and the ‘L-Match’ to name just a handful.
 Every design has it’s plus and minus points.
 Some are lossy like most of the commercial ones around today.
 Others have lower losses but also have more hardware installed so cost more.